SATURDAY, OCTOBER 3, 2020

 Mandatory Bike and Gear Check-Out begins at 1:00 PM in transition; no one will be allowed to remove any items from transition prior to 1:00 PM.
 You are required to reclaim your bicycle and gear after the race.
 You must have your bib and race markings in order to enter transition.
 If you are unable to personally claim your bicycle and gear, a family member or friend can do so by presenting your race bib provided in your race packet prior to race day.
 If your bags are not reclaimed by 4:00 PM Deep South Triathlon will not be responsible for any items left overnight.

 Athlete post-race food area is open from 10:00 AM to 4:00 PM.
-The athlete post-race food area is for athletes only; your bib and race markings provide you with access as well as one food plate.
-Spectator Food can be purchased from the Food Tent.
+The athlete post-race food area is for athletes only; your bib and race markings provide you with access as well as one food plate from the race grill.
+Spectator Food can be purchased at the race grill by providing a donation to Camp Rainbow.

 The Awards Ceremony is scheduled for 3 p.m. at Lakeshore Park.
 Don’t miss out on claiming your award!